 About Cornet Falls

-Cornet Falls (also called Cornet Creek Falls) was perhaps the waterfall that stole the show when it came to waterfalling the Telluride area.
+Cornet Falls (also called Cornet Creek Falls) was perhaps the waterfall that stole the show when it came to waterfalling the Telluride area on our first visit back in April 2017.

-Unlike the nearby Bridal Veil Falls, this 80ft waterfall was not locked up in ice and snow so it performed quite nicely during our April 2017 visit.
+Unlike the nearby Bridal Veil Falls at the time, this 80ft waterfall was not locked up in ice and snow so it performed quite nicely.

 It even had a snow cone at its base that would make Disney’s Elsa proud.